-Failure by an investment option to achieve both the three-year and five-year performance objectives established by the Board over four (4) consecutive quarters shall cause that investment option to be placed on a "watch list."
+Failure by an investment option to achieve the three-year performance objectives established by the Board over four (4) consecutive quarters shall cause that investment option to be placed on a "watch list."
 An investment option may also be placed on watch within a lesser period if the investment option's strategy has deviated from the objective of the mandate or violated another evaluation criterion in this section.
-The watch period will be established for the next three quarters (four quarters in total) but may be lengthened or shortened in the Board's discretion.
+The watch period will be established for the next three quarters (four quarters in total), but may be lengthened or shortened in the Board's discretion.
+It is anticipated that the typical watch period will not exceed one year.
+If performance does not improve within one year, or other specific time period determined by the Board, relative to the benchmark and/or peer group universe, that investment option' will be reviewed by IMD with a bias toward recommending termination.